Course overview

 Professional accreditation and recognition

-Curtin University provides you with a complete pathway to legal practice.
-After gaining your Bachelor of Laws, you can continue your studies and complete the Graduate Diploma in Legal Practice, which will then satisfy the academic and practical legal training requirements to qualify for admission to the legal profession in Western Australia.
+Curtin Law School offers you a complete pathway to legal practice.
+After gaining your Bachelor of Laws, you can complete the Graduate Diploma in Legal Practice (also known as Practical Legal Training, or PLT).
+Together, the two qualifications meet the academic and PLT requirements to qualify for admission to the legal profession in Western Australia.

 Why study at Curtin?